tishachawla-jg/Microsoft_Engage_22_Trav_bud/README.md

 # TRAV-BUD :oncoming_automobile:

-TRAV - BUD is a data analytics web app that helps the client to solve their queries with the power of automobile data.
+TRAV-BUD is a data analytics web app that helps the client to solve their queries with the power of automobile data.
 Using TRAV-BUD Automotive Industry could harness data to take informed decisions.

 # Why is there need of TRAV-BUD ?